The Inheritance (Provision for Family and Dependants) Act 1975 (“the Act”)

 When acting for a Defendant, you must consider whether the Claimant has satisfied the above requirements.

-If not, it could be worthwhile challenging the out-of-time application and potentially obtaining a costs order in your favour.
+If not, it could be worthwhile to challenge the out-of-time application and potentially obtain a costs order in your favour.

 Speak With Our Contentious Probate Lawyers